SetupGuardrail

 Quick setup aliases

-defenseclaw setup codex, setup claude-code, setup cursor, setup copilot, setup openhands, setup antigravity, setup hermes, setup opencode, setup omnigent, setup geminicli, setup windsurf, setup openclaw, setup zeptoclaw — one command per agent, no questions asked.
+defenseclaw setup codex, setup claude-code, setup cursor, setup copilot, setup openhands, setup antigravity, setup hermes, setup opencode, setup amp, setup omnigent, setup geminicli, setup windsurf, setup openclaw, setup zeptoclaw — one connector-oriented command per agent.

 Direct-to-upstream aliases (hook or policy enforcement)

-These connectors talk directly to their native upstream, so DefenseClaw never sits in the LLM data path.
-Observe mode records telemetry; action mode returns supported agent-native hook verdicts or, for OmniGent, native ALLOW / ASK / DENY policy decisions.
+These connectors talk directly to their native upstream, so DefenseClaw never proxies model traffic.
+Observe mode records telemetry; action mode returns supported agent-native hook verdicts, Amp's synchronous pre-execution tool.call and model-bound tool.result allow/reject decisions, or OmniGent's native ALLOW / ASK / DENY policy decisions.
+Amp native confirmation is available only in the active foreground thread; background confirmation falls back to safe rejection or withholding.

 defenseclaw setup claude-code